Common Mistakes to Avoid When Preparing A Company for Sale

 The single biggest mistake I saw time and again during my private equity career was understaffing the sale process.
 It’s nearly impossible to both aggressively run a sale process and proactively run your company.

 Most sellers’ intuition is to put the bulk of the workload on their investment bankers’ shoulders.
-Your investment bankers can help, but you are not paying them to be your accountants, lawyers, market strategy, and data entry specialists.
+Your investment bankers can help, but you are not paying them to be your accountants, lawyers, market strategists, and data entry specialists.
 You hire top investment bankers to intimately know the buyers, appropriately frame the opportunity, and manage a process to optimize valuations.
 Don’t distract them by getting them bogged down in the weeds.
-Let them focus on the job you hired them for and they’ll deliver great results.
+Let them focus on the job you hired them for and they’ll deliver outstanding results.